-- incur additional indebtedness or issue certain preferred shares; - pay dividends on or make distributions in respect of our capital stock or make other restricted payments; - make certain payments on debt that is subordinated or secured on a junior basis; - make certain investments; - sell certain assets; - create liens on certain assets; - consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; - enter into certain transactions with affiliates; and - designate subsidiaries as unrestricted subsidiaries.
+- incur additional indebtedness or issue certain preferred shares; - pay dividends on or make distributions in respect of our capital stock or make other restricted payments; - make certain payments on debt that is subordinated or secured on a junior basis; - make certain investments; - sell certain assets; - create liens on certain assets; - consolidate, merge, sell or otherwise dispose of all or substantially all of our assets; - · enter into certain transactions with affiliates; and - · designate subsidiaries as unrestricted subsidiaries.

 Any of these restrictions could limit our ability to plan for or react to market conditions and could otherwise restrict corporate activities.
 Any failure to comply with these covenants could result in a default under the ABL Credit Facility the Partnership's credit facility and the indentures governing the notes.
 Upon a default, unless waived, the holders of our notes and the lenders under the ABL Credit Facility and the Partnership's credit facility would have all remedies available to a secured lender, and could elect to terminate their commitments, cease making further loans, institute foreclosure proceedings against our assets, and force us into bankruptcy or liquidation, subject to the intercreditor agreements.
-In addition, a default under the ABL Credit Facility or the indentures governing the notes would trigger a cross default under our other agreements and could trigger a cross default under the agreements governing our future indebtedness.
-Our operating results may not be sufficient to service our indebtedness or to fund our other expenditures and we may not be able to obtain financing to meet these requirements.
+In addition, a default under the ABL Credit Facility or the indentures governing the notes would trigger a cross default under our other agreements and could trigger a cross default under the agreements or to fund our other expenditures and we may not be able to obtain financing to meet these requirements.